Xentrics/Praecapatus/README.txt

 NOTES ON GAME MECHANICS
 - Realtime vs. Gametime ???											+
 ~ any valid object in the screne contains a PraeObject component	+
-- INTERACTIONS
+- INTERACTIONS																		+
 	- interactions are controlled by 'InteractionComponents'						+ -> any object with this component are subject to interaction
 		- any object can become/loose interaction by adding/removing this component ~ praeobjects are not PraeObject by default										++
 	- shop UI
 	- Talk UI 																		+
+		- basic conversation														++
+		- interaction events														+
-		- Talk-Class stuff
+			- open shopUI
 - CONVERSATIONS
 	- conversations can be preset using graphml based graphs (i.e. using yEd) ++
 	- graphml files can be loaded as TextAssets with ending .txt or .xml	  ++
 	- the loader can be found as a method inside class 'Conversation'
+- INFAMIE
-- Infamie
+- RUHM
-- Ruhm
+- ITEMS
+	- items can be saved and loaded as xml					++
+	- items can be added to /removed from the inventory
+	- items of a certain class can be equipped

 NOTES ON STORY